peteroupc/peteroupc.github.io/graphics.md

 - (Akenine-)Möller, T., Haines, E., _Real-Time Rendering_ (first edition), 1999.
 - Donnelly, P., "Moving Your Game to Windows, Part III: Sound, Graphics, Installation, and Documentation", Microsoft Developer Network, Nov.
 25, 1996.
 - Houston, B., "Rendering Real-Time 3D Before GPUs", Jul.
 17, 2026. [**https://ben3d.ca/blog/rendering-real-time-3d-before-gpus**](https://ben3d.ca/blog/rendering-real-time-3d-before-gpus)
-- Lamothe, A., _Tricks of the Game Programming Gurus_, Sams, 1994.
+- Lamothe, A., et al., _Tricks of the Game Programming Gurus_, Sams, 1994.
 - Lamothe, A., _Black Art of 3D Game Programming_, Waite Group Press, 1995.
 - Lamothe, A., _Tricks of the 3D Game Programming Gurus: Advanced 3D Graphics and Rasterization_, Sams, 2003.
 Published after 1999, but most of the 3-D capabilities discussed there are within the spirit of this specification.
 - Lamothe, A., _Tricks of the Windows Game Programming Gurus_, Sams, 1999.